AFwxking/I-NOW/README.md

     - s3fs required to download GOES data from AWS
     - xarray, matplotlib, cartopy, and metpy required in code to plot results

-Recommend using a virtual environment to run this code, such as conda.
+Recommend using a virtual environment to run this code, such as conda environment.yml file provided in directory for easy installation of all dependencies
-Development required install using the following commands:
+    $ conda env create -f environment.yml

+Should the environment.yml file fail to install workable environment, environment can be installed using the commands below in the order they are provided.
     create an anaconda environment:
         $ conda create -n INOW_env python=3.12.2
         $ conda activate INOW_env